mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 ### Immutable components ###

-Considering each component as a high level, large granularity function can also fit well with the recent concept of delivering code as immutable deployment units.
-This approach has well supported recently by technologies like Docker.
+Considering each component as a high level, large granularity function can also fit well with the recent concept of delivering code as immutable deployment units, although it's not a prerequisite.
+This approach has been well supported recently by technologies like Docker.
 If we consider the deployment unit as an immutable, versioned snapshot we can simplify issues like rolling back changes by redeploying the previous immutable version of the component.

+# Conclusions #

+## What about Object Oriented Programming? ##

 So where does this leave a paradigm like object-oriented programming?
 Well, if we look at [Alan Kay's definition of OOP](http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en):